“If you like Pina Coladas, and getting caught in the rain

 If you’re not into yoga, if you have half a brain”

 Each year, 61 million tons of coconut are produced and distributed across the world.
-According to a survey by WorldAtlas, the leading countries in coconut production in 2018 are found to be Indonesia (183,000,000 Tonnes), The Philippines (153,532,000 Tonnes) and India (119,300,000 Tonnes) accounting for 73% of the global coconut production.
-These are followed by Brazil (2,890,286 Tonnes), Sri Lanka (2,513,000 Tonnes), Vietnam (1,303,826 Tonnes), Papua New Guinea (1,200,000 Tonnes) and Mexico(1,064,400 Tonnes), altogether producing 15% of the coconuts available worldwide.
+According to a survey by WorldAtlas, the leading countries in coconut production in 2018 are found to be Indonesia (183,000,000 tons), the Philippines (153,532,000 tons), and India (119,300,000 tons) accounting for 73% of the global coconut production.
+These are followed by Brazil (2,890,286 tons), Sri Lanka (2,513,000 tons), Vietnam (1,303,826 tons), Papua New Guinea (1,200,000 tons), and Mexico(1,064,400 tons), altogether producing 15% of the coconuts available worldwide.

 The world faces a predicament of increasing demand at a time when farmers have not been replanting for 20-30 years.
 Half of the existing coconut trees are found to be senile, leading to low yield and income.
 This leads to farmers indulging in monoculture farming regardless of the plot they are cultivating.
 This affects soil fertility, leading to degradation.
 Industry experts estimated that a billion trees need to be planted worldwide to cater to the global need for coconuts.

 The coconut industry globally is fragmented in nature owing to the number of players and well-established units that operate in the industry.
-Coconut farmers are one of the most marginalised farmers in the agriculture sector.
-These smallholders face challenges like lack of financing, little or no scale of economies and a rigid supply chain, often dependent on middlemen.
+Coconut farmers are one of the most marginalized farmers in the agriculture sector.
+These smallholders face challenges like lack of financing, little or no scale of economies, and a rigid supply chain, often dependent on middlemen.

-CropIn’s state-of-the-art farm management solution SmartFarm® empowers farmers to capture several parameters through every stage of production and monitor them systematically to increase productivity in coconut trees.
-By giving valuable insights on crop health, pest infestation, crop growth and output predictability using accurate algorithms, SmartFarm® fuels productivity and efficiency.
-CropIn, through SmartFarm®, brings in cutting-edge technology like Big Data analytics and Satellite monitoring to interconnect all the stakeholders at different levels of the coconut crop ecosystem.
-The intuitive, intelligent, ever-evolving and self-learning system takes in information from various sources like weather, satellite and ground data and delivers targeted solutions to the agribusinesses dealing with coconuts.
-Along with this, the technology provides a two-way communication platform for the farmers and farmer organisations to share real-time crucial data, timely advisories and alerts that are vital for crop sustainability.
+Along with this, the technology provides a two-way communication platform for the farmers and farmer organizations to share real-time crucial data, timely advisories, and alerts that are vital for crop sustainability.
 By application of such technology which introduces better agricultural practices into coconut farms, it has been observed that 40% of loss in productivity can be avoided.

 The road to sustainability leads towards a better tomorrow by safeguarding the environment and finding an effective way to feed the future billions.
-Be it coconuts, cotton or any other crop, sustainability is the Batman to this ‘Gotham’ of a world; the real hero we all need for the greater good.
+Be it coconuts, cotton, or any other crop, sustainability is the Batman to this ‘Gotham’ of a world; the real hero we all need for the greater good.